astropy/pyvo/docs/dal/index.rst

   >>> dl.original_row["obs_title"]
   'CALIFA V1200 UGC00005'

+Consider ``original_row`` read only.
+We do not define what happens when you modify it.

 Rows from tables supporting datalink also have a ``getdatalink()`` method that returns a ``DatalinkResults`` instance.
 In general, this is less flexible than using ``iter_datalinks``, and it may also cause more